Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Bursun absorbs the power from all of the Cyber.Beast that Spike was controlling

 Upon coming out of his Berserk state Torey teaches Max truth about some the history of the Xybrids.

+Torrey reveals that Max did not kill/eat her she traded places with him so the he could be free from the Cyber.Beast

 Max fights and Defeats Bursun by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Bursun he does not forcefully take their power